michaelucsb/Python_Twitter-Sentiment_GA/README.md

 # SENTIMENT ANALYSIS OF AIRLINE TWEETS
 A General Assembly Capstone Project - using machine learning techniques to conduct sentiment prediction and analysis of major airline twitter feeds.
+The programming language used was Python.
 ![alt tag](Presentation_Cover.png)
 ## FINAL PRESENTATION
 See my [final presentation deck](GA_Capstone_Presentation.pdf) in PDF.